 - Recommended: disable indexes (Options -Indexes) in all directories/locations, such as frontend/factory stage/monitor directories.

-The OSG Worker Node Client (formerly known as VDT Client and OSG Client) is now available as a set of RPMs.
+The OSG Client (formerly known as VDT Client) is now available as a set of RPMs.
 OSG provides a complete set of instructions that that we recommend.
-Here you can follow the instructions to install OSG Client on RHEL 6 and 7 based systems (including CentOS and SL).
+Here folow a short version to install OSG Client on RHEL6 based systems (including CentOS and SL).
 First you will need to enable the EPEL and OSG repositories.
 It is also advisable to enable the yum priorities module in order to guarantee the correct packages.
-For more detail, you have everything explained step by step here.
+The following commands will enable the repositories:

-You will also need the python module for RRDTool (currently v1.7.0).
+You will also need the python module for RRDTool (v1.2.18 or later).
 Many systems come with packages for it; if possible use that.

 yum install rrdtool rrdtool-python

 If installing as root is not an option, you can build from the sources, as the glidein factory

 user, and put the python libraries into the PYTHON_PATH.

 The source code can be downloaded from here.
 Beware: The build process has several dependencies that make it complicated.
 Use this option only if you cannot install from RPMs (or similar).

 You will need the M2Crypto python library.
 However, if you have the OSG repositories enabled, you can install it via yum:

 If your system does not come with m2crypto package, or you do not can/want install it as root, compile it from source as